The Holy Bible (album): Legacy

 The Holy Bible has continued to be acclaimed in the years since its release, with many British music magazines listing it as one of the best albums of the 1990s and one of the greatest ever released.

 The writers of Melody Maker ranked it 15th on its list of the top 100 albums of all time in 2000, and Kerrang! placed it 10th in a similar list five years later.
 It has also remained popular with the British public – in 2005 it topped a BBC Newsnight poll of viewers' favourite albums.
 Readers of Q voted it as the 10th best album released during the magazine's lifetime in 2001 and as the 18th greatest album ever in 2003.

 In 2011 NME ranked it number 1 in their "50 Darkest Albums Ever" list.
 The same magazine placed the album at number 5 in their end of the year list of the best albums of 1994.
 In 2003 it was voted on number 37 on NME's poll of best albums of all time and, more recently, number 44 in their list of the 500 greatest albums ever made.
 The album is also featured in The Guardian's list "1000 Albums You Must Hear Before You Die".
 At the NME awards 2015, the album won "Reissue of the Year" for its 20th anniversary edition.

 Ben Patashnik of Drowned in Sound later said that, at the time of its release, the album "didn't sell very well, but its impact was felt keenly by anyone who'd ever come into contact with the Manics", and that it is now a "masterpiece [...] the sound of one man in a close-knit group of friends slowly disintegrating and using his own anguish to create some of the most brilliant art to be released on a large scale as music in years [...]
 It's not a suicide note; it's a warning."

 The album is also included in the book 1001 Albums You Must Hear Before You Die.

 A 2017 collection by Repeater Books, entitled "Triptych", "consider(s) The Holy Bible from three separate, intersecting angles, combining the personal with the political, history with memory, and popular accessibility with intellectual attention to the album’s depth and complexity."
-In a discussion between the books co-author, Daniel Lukes, and music writer Guy Mankowski, The Holy Bible was described as 'the most post-punk of albums' in that 'it takes the punk idea that 'everyone can express themselves and they don't need to be a muso to do that' and marries it with the post-punk intellectualism that saw artists in that movement turn to authors such as J. G. Ballard for answers'.
-Mankowski added 'I think the textures on the album are very 'after punk'- they have the brutality of punk but are more nuanced, to reflect a troubled state of mind.'